 Other Popular Places to Cross-Country Ski in Mono County

-Shady Rest Park, right in the Town of Mammoth Lakes, also provides a 1.8-mile groomed track, free of charge, weather permitting.
+Shady Rest Park, right in the Town of Mammoth Lakes, provides a 1.8-mile groomed track, free of charge.

 Silver Meadow in June Lake makes for a great cross-country ski for families or beginner skiers, thanks to its easy two-kilometer track, but the stunning scenery below the Sierra Crest makes it a must-do for all ability levels.
 Free; open and groomed based on snow conditions.